 '

-'Get successive numbers p and Abs(a) from list {q} at offset k.
+'Get successive numbers p and |a| from list {q} at offset k.

-'Set k = 0 to initialize reading, returns zero if end-of-list.
+'Set k = 0 to initialize reading, returns zero if @end-of-list.

 '